jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

 (1) The chief executive may, by notice in writing, require the licensee of a Customs-controlled area to do any of the following:
   (a) provide and maintain any operating areas, accommodation, facilities, buildings, equipment, or storage that the chief executive considers reasonably necessary and suitable for Customs to carry out any of its functions under this Act:
   (b) store goods subject to the control of Customs in any manner and location that the chief executive considers appropriate.
+(1A) The chief executive must, when considering for the purpose of subsection (1) what is reasonably necessary and suitable at an airport, have regard to any regulatory airport spatial undertaking given by the airport operator under subpart 3 of Part 7 of the Civil Aviation Act 2023 that is in effect.
 (2) A licensee who is dissatisfied with a requirement imposed by the chief executive under subsection (1) may, within 20 working days after the date on which notice of the requirement is given, appeal to a Customs Appeal Authority against the requirement.
 (3) The licensee of a Customs-controlled area may, subject to subsection (4), levy Customs a reasonable charge for any operating areas, accommodation, facilities, buildings, equipment, or storage provided in accordance with subsection (1)﻿(a).
 (4) A licensee may not levy any charge on Customs for any operating area in a Customs-controlled area where that operating area is used for processing persons, craft, or postal articles arriving in, or departing from, New Zealand.
-(5) Subsection (4) applies despite anything to the contrary in the Airport Authorities Act 1966.
+(5) Subsection (4) applies despite anything to the contrary in the Airport Authorities Act 1966 or Part 7 of the Civil Aviation Act 2023.

 ### 71 Offence in relation to Customs facilities in Customs-controlled areas, etc
 (1) The licensee of a Customs-controlled area commits an offence if the licensee, without reasonable excuse, fails to comply with a requirement imposed on the licensee by the chief executive under section 70(1).